This article is part of the Men’s Therapy series on masculinity and mental health.

 The Cultural Conditions That Sustain the Crisis

-Binary identity formation.
-Masculinity is often built as the opposite of something else: not feminine, not queer, not vulnerable, not needy.
-This leaves very little room for the actual complexity of being human.
+Binary identity formation: Masculinity is often built as the opposite of something else: not feminine, not queer, not vulnerable, not needy.
+This kind of oppositional framing is widely discussed, including the work of Judith Butler (1990) This creates a rigidity that can be internalized and leaves little room for the actual complexity of being human.

-Hegemonic expectations.
-The cultural ideal of the man who is dominant, rational, competitive, self-reliant, and emotionally in control becomes both aspirational and oppressive.
-Most men don’t—and can’t—fit this mold.
+Hegemonic expectations: The cultural ideal of the man who is dominant, rational, competitive, self-reliant, and emotionally in control becomes both aspirational and oppressive.
+This concept is rooted in Connell’s (1995) theory of hegemonic masculinity.
+These expectations are internalized through media, family, school, and peer interactions.

 Research consistently shows that the tighter men cling to traditional masculine norms—emotional control, dominance, self-reliance—the more likely they are to report psychological distress, including depression and anxiety (Hamilton & Mahalik, 2009).
 This phenomenon is not unlike the paradox of change in therapy which I've previously written about.